 Mortgage lenders will check your tax filings to ensure that you are using the property as intended.
 They will also use the information listed on your credit reports.
 If they discover rental income during their review, you might be accused of occupancy fraud.

 Interest rates and mortgage terms vary by lender.
 You may have to shop around to find the best interest rates for your investment property or your second home.
+And when you do so, make sure you use a mortgage calculator to determine how much you can afford to spend on your property.

 Every mortgage application will ask a question about how you intend to use the property you are purchasing.
 You will have to answer that question with one of the following: secondary home, primary residence, or investment property.
 Your mortgage rate will be calculated based on your answer.
 Similarly, your loan terms will be made accordingly.